gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "To be fools to come," my mother's-side cousin muttered.

 The Karabandi clapped him on the shoulder.
 "Come on, lad, it was just a joke.
-There's easier ways for him to---"
+There's easier ways for him to—"

 "Not the emir.
 Someone and his companions."
 My mother's-side cousin's cheeks were wet.
 "To be lost, when we die down here."